KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

 - ``fit_R2``: The minimum :math:`R^2` value for the fit to be accepted.
 You can later manually crop out noisy edges, so it is okay to be a bit lenient here.
 - ``model``: The model to fit to the object.
 The options are: ``"Gaussian"`` or ``"Cauchy"``.
 Gaussian is useful for point-like objects, while Cauchy is useful for extended objects.
 It is recommended that you use the same model for the standard star and the object, as none of the models are perfect representations of the object, so at least you will have the same systematic error in both when comparing counts to flux.

-Afterwards, you will be given the oppurtunity to crop out noisy edges of the trace:
+Afterwards, you will be given the opportunity to crop out noisy edges of the trace:

 .. image:: pictures/crop_image.png
     :width: 100%
     :align: center

-Here you can use the arrow keys to move the red lines if any of the excepted fits (green) are false positives.
+Here you can use the arrow keys to move the red lines if any of the accepted fits (green) are false positives.

 Lastly, the software will fit a polynomial to both the fitted centers and the fitted